sybrew/The-SEO-Framework-Extension-Manager/extensions/free/origin/trunk/readme.md

 ### Clean up the web

 Within WordPress, you can easily upload and manage your media.
-This media, like an image, is often placed inside post content.
+This media, for example, an image, is often placed inside post content.

 WordPress creates a new page as a placeholder for each attachment.
-This it not beneficial for most websites, because your visitors on those pages won't see the originally intended context.
+These pages are not beneficial for most websites, because your visitors won't see the initially intended context.
+These pages are also harmful to SEO, as there's often no content attached.

-With Origin, visitors of the attachment pages are sent to the respective post or page.
+With Origin, all attachment pages will redirect your visitors to the best page available.
+Albeit the original content, or the plain attachment itself.

 ## Usage